brendengerber/personal-budget/README.md

 * Response: JSON array containing all purchases

 ### Endpoint: Get Purchase By Id
-* Description: Returns the purchase with the specified Id from the database
+* Description: Returns the purchase of the specified Id from the database
 * Path: `/api/purchases/{id}`
 * Method: `GET`
 * Response: JSON object containing the purchase of the specified Id